 A BIT ABOUT ME

 I trained as a counsellor after many years of my own therapy and personal development.
 I understand the depths of despair, struggle and isolation clients can experience.
 I know how it feels to be depressed, feel afraid, feel hopeless.
 I’ve survived significant loss and fought serious ill health.
 I’ve overcome some of life’s big challenges, challenges that you are likely facing right now.
-Overcoming these challenges has been easier with the support of others, both professional and otherwise.
+Overcoming these challenges has been easier with the support of others, both professional and those close to me.
 Somehow, accepting uncertainty around the things I can’t change has been a big life lesson.
 I bring this knowing to my work with clients, it is informed and authentic.
 It helps me to connect to your experience.

 Integral to my wellbeing is mindfulness practice which also, supports me in my work with clients.
 As a keen gardener, I’m constantly inspired by the resilience of nature and its ability to thrive, even under the poorest conditions.
 I believe in our innate ability to do the same.
 When I’m not seeing clients, I can usually be found in the garden, it’s a labour of love, usually close by is Ted.
 If we’re not in the garden we’re often out walking in our local fields and woods.